 Marine radio qualifications

-The Australian Waters Qualification is the minimum mandatory qualification you must have to operate a MF/HF or VHF marine radio.
+The Australian Waters Qualification is the minimum mandatory qualification you must have to operate a VHF marine radio.
 Learn about the Australian Waters Qualification on the Australian Communications and Media Authority (ACMA) website.

 The Office of Maritime Communications at the Australian Maritime College (AMC) is responsible for the management of Marine Radio Operators Certificates in Australia.